gmarchetta/parkinglot/README.md

 for each one of them
 * /parkinglot/{id}/spots/available?vehicleType=CAR: returns true or false depending if there are available spots for the specified vehicle type in the vehicleType query param

+## Outside of scope
+* An authentication mechanism will be required so only authorized users can perform operations with the API.
+OAuth 2 would be a good option.
+Roles could also be introduced in case we wanted to offer customers features like loyalty points, know where they parked, show the checkin time, biometric checkin and checkout and so on
+* If the service is expected to be deployed to the cloud as part of a microservice architecture, a gateway would be desireable to expose a simple interface to the external world and hide our internals